petrilakm/mtb-unis-fw/README.md

 ## Programming

-Firmware could be programmed via programming connector on MTB-UNI module (ISP).
+Firmware could be programmed

+1. via programming connector on MTB-UNI module (ISP),
+2. over MTBbus (if bootloader is already present).

-Warning: MTB-UNI contains bug: MISO & MOSI pins are not on programming connector, they are placed on RS485 driver's pins.
-For programming v4.0 modules, please remove RS485 driver and connect pins MISO & MOSI to appropriate pins.
-SCK, RESET, VCC & GND could be connected via programming connector.
+> Warning: MTB-UNI v4.0 contains bug: MISO & MOSI pins are not on programming connector,
+> they are placed on RS485 driver's pins.
+For programming v4.0 modules, please
+> remove RS485 driver and connect pins MISO & MOSI to appropriate pins.
+SCK,
+> RESET, VCC & GND could be connected via programming connector.

-MTB-UNI v4.2 fixes this bug.
-For programming, please remove RS485 driver as it uses same pins as are used for serial programming.
+For ISP, please remove RS485 driver as it uses same pins as are used for serial programming.

-In future, firmware could also be upgraded directly via MTBbus.

-This FW uses EEPROM, however no programming of EEPROM is required.
-There should be just an empty EEPROM on fresh devices.
+This FW uses EEPROM, however programming of EEPROM is not required.
+There should be just empty EEPROM on fresh devices.

 Flash main application, fuses & bootloader: